ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Joining Security Groups for Corresponding PubSub topics

 ## Join Request {#join-request}

-In the next step, a joining node MUST have a secure communication association established with the KDC, before starting to join a group under that KDC.
+In the next step, a node MUST have established a secure communication association established before attempting to join a group.
 Possible ways to provide a secure communication association are described in the DTLS transport profile {{I-D.ietf-ace-dtls-authorize}} and OSCORE transport profile {{I-D.ietf-ace-oscore-profile}} of ACE.

-After establishing a secure communication, the Client sends a Joining Request to the KDC as described in Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
-More specifically, the Client sends a POST request to the /ace-group/GROUPNAME endpoint on KDC, with Content-Format "application/ace-groupcomm+cbor" that MUST contain in the payload (formatted as a CBOR map, Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}):
+After establishing a secure communication, the Client sends a Join Request to the KDC as described in Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
+More specifically, the Client sends a POST request to the /ace-group/GROUPNAME endpoint on KDC, with Content-Format "application/ace-groupcomm+cbor" that MUST contain in the payload (formatted as a CBOR map), and MUST be encoded as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:
 * 'scope' parameter set to the specific group that the Client is attempting to join, i.e., the group name, and the roles it wishes to have in the group.
 This value corresponds to one scope entry, as defined in {{auth-request}}.
-* 'get_pub_keys' parameter set to the empty array if the Client needs to retrieve the public keys of the other pubsub members,
+* 'get_creds' parameter, if the Client needs to retrieve the public keys of the other members.
+The Subscribers MUST have access to the public keys of all the Publishers.
+When requesting the public keys of all the Publishers, this parameter MUST encode a non-empty CBOR array, with three elements: '\["true", "Pub", \[\]\]'.
-* 'client\_cred' parameter containing the Client's public key formatted according to the encoding of the public keys used in the group, if the Client is a Publisher,
+* 'client\_cred' parameter MUST be included if the Client is a Publisher and contains the Client's public key formatted according to the encoding of the public keys used in the group.
+For a Subscriber-only Client,  the Joining Request MUST NOT contain the 'client\_cred parameter'.
+The alg parameter in the 'client\_cred' COSE\_Key MUST be a signing algorithm, as defined in {{I-D.ietf-cose-rfc8152bis-algs}} {{I-D.ietf-cose-rfc8152bis-struct}}, and that it is the same algorithm used to compute the signature sent in 'client\_cred\_verify'.
+TODO: Check the specific format for authentication credentials (REQ6)
+ToDo: We say MUST for publishers, but the key-groupcomm allows this field to be empty, and KDC to have stored a public key through another method.
+Do we allow this or not?
-* 'cnonce', encoded as a CBOR byte string, and including a dedicated nonce N_C generated by the Client, if 'client\_cred' is present,
+* 'cnonce', includes a dedicated nonce N_C generated by the Client, if 'client\_cred' is present.
-* 'client\_cred\_verify', set to a signature computed over the 'rsnonce' concatenated with cnonce, if 'client\_cred' is present,
+* 'client\_cred\_verify', if 'client\_cred' is present.
+This parameter contains the proof-of-possession evidence.
+Client signs the scope, concatenated with N\_S and concatenated with N\_C using the private key corresponding to the public key in the 'client_cred' paramater.
+N\_S is the challenge received from the KDC in the 'kdcchallenge' parameter of the 2.01 (Created) response to the Token Transfer Request (see {{token-post}}).
-* OPTIONALLY, if needed, the 'pub_keys_repos' parameter
+* OPTIONALLY, if needed, the 'cred\_repo' parameter

-TODO: Check 'cnonce'

-Note that for a Subscriber-only Client,  the Joining Request MUST NOT contain the 'client\_cred parameter', the role element in the 'scope' parameter MUST be set to "sub".
-The Subscriber MUST have access to the public keys of all the Publishers; this MAY be achieved in the Joining Request by using the parameter 'get\_pub\_keys' encoding the CBOR simple value 'null' (0xf6) (as described in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}) to retrieve the public keys of all the Publishers.

-If the 'client\_cred' parameter is present, KDC stores the public key of the Client.
-Note that the alg parameter in the 'client\_cred' COSE\_Key MUST be a signing algorithm, as defined in {{I-D.ietf-cose-rfc8152bis-algs}} {{I-D.ietf-cose-rfc8152bis-struct}}, and that it is the same algorithm used to compute the signature sent in 'client\_cred\_verify'.
+ToDo: Do we define this option, do we accept 'client_cred" as a certificate?
+ToDo: Do we need a 'control_uri'?

 ## Join Response

+On receiving the Join Request, the KDC processes the request as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, and may return a success or error response.

+If 'client_cred' field is present, the KDC verifies signature in the the 'client_cred_verify'.

+In the case of success,the Client is added to the list of current members, if not already a member.
+The Client is assigned a NODENAME and assigned a sub-resource /ace-group/GROUPNAME/nodes/NODENAME.
+NODENAME is associated to the access token and secure session of the Client.
+For Publishers, their public key is also associated with tuple contaiing NODENAME, GROUPNAME and access token.
+The public key of the Publisher is stored.

+ToDo: Do we require a backward security; MUST KDC generate new group keying material.

-The KDC responds with a Joining Response, which has the Content-Format "application/ace-groupcomm+cbor".
-The payload (formatted as a CBOR map) MUST contain the following fields from the Joining Response (Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}):
+Then, the KDC responds with a Join Response with response code 2.01 (Created) if the Client has been added to the list of group members, and 2.04 (Changed) otherwise (e.g., if the Client is re-joining).
+The Content-Format  is "application/ace-groupcomm+cbor".
+The payload (formatted as a CBOR map) MUST contain the following fields from the Join Response  and encode them as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:
 - 'gkty' identifies a key type for the 'key' parameter.
+ToDo: Check ACE Groupcomm Key Types registry
-- 'key', which contains a "COSE\_Key" object (defined in {{I-D.ietf-cose-rfc8152bis-algs}}{{I-D.ietf-cose-rfc8152bis-struct}}, containing:
+- 'key', which contains the keying material for group communication.
+This is a "COSE\_Key" object (defined in {{I-D.ietf-cose-rfc8152bis-algs}}{{I-D.ietf-cose-rfc8152bis-struct}}, containing:
     * 'kty' with value 4 (symmetric)
     * 'alg' with value defined by the AS (Content Encryption Algorithm)
     * 'Base IV' with value defined by the AS
     * 'k' with value the symmetric key value
-  * OPTIONALLY, 'kid' with an identifier for the key value
+    * OPTIONALLY, 'kid' with an identifier for the key value ToDo: Check the format of the 'key' value (REQ17)
+- 'num' containing the version number of the keying material.
+ToDo: MUST define the initial number (REQ16)
-- OPTIONALLY, 'exp' with the expiration time of the key
+- 'exp' with the expiration time of the key
-- 'pub\_keys', containing the public keys of all Publisher Clients, formatted according to the public key encoding for the group, if the 'get\_pub\_keys' parameter was present and set to the empty array in the Key Distribution Request.
-For Subscriber Clients, the Joining Response MUST contain the 'pub\_keys' parameter.
-The encoding accepted for this document is UCCS (Unprotectec CWT Claims Set) {{I-D.draft-ietf-rats-uccs-01}}.
+- 'creds', MUST contain the public keys of all Publishers, formatted according to the public key encoding for the group, if the 'get\_creds' parameter was present.
+Otherwise, it MUST NOT be present.
+The encoding accepted for this document is UCCS (Unprotected CWT Claims Set) {{I-D.draft-ietf-rats-uccs-01}}.
 ToDo: Consider allowing other public key formats with the following text.
 If CBOR Web Tokens (CWTs) or CWT Claims Sets (CCSs) {{RFC8392}} are used as public key format, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.
-If X.509 certificates {{RFC7925}} or C509 certificates
-{{I-D.ietf-cose-cbor-encoded-cert}} are used as public key format, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.
+If X.509 certificates {{RFC7925}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}} are used as public key format, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.
+ToDo: This encoding information needs to come earlier, and we need to reduce the set of options considered above.
+- 'peer\_roles' MUST be present if 'creds' is also present.
+Otherwise, it MUST NOT be present.
+ToDo: This MUST is a bit tricky as the only peer role is Publisher?
+- 'peer\_identifiers' MUST be present if 'creds' is also present.
+Otherwise, it MUST NOT be present.

 An example of the Joining Request and corresponding Response for a CoAP Publisher using CoAP and CBOR is specified in {{fig-req-pub-kdc}} and {{fig-resp-pub-kdc}}, where SIG is a signature computed using the private key associated to the public key and the algorithm in 'client\_cred'.

 ~~~~~~~~~~~~
 {